Double coffee

 Share

-The OECD published a study on the changes that have been observed and are projected to remain in the labor market of its members, but probably extend to the vast majority of countries.
-One of the most important is higher long-term unemployment, considering that, among the unemployed, those who have been unemployed for six months or more have grown by 60%.
-There is an impact between sectors, for example, in agriculture, since different mobility restrictions prevent seasonal workers from moving between regions, which is common at harvest time.
-However, there is also an intra-sectoral effect as a result of the changes mentioned above: in commerce, it is likely that the demand for salespeople in physical stores will decrease, but that related to after-sales service or warehouse management will increase.
+The OECD published a study on the changes that have been observed and are projected to remain in the labor market of its members, but it is likely to be applicable to the vast majority of countries.
+One of the most significant changes is higher long-term unemployment, considering that, among the unemployed, there has been a 60% increase in those who have been unemployed for six months or more.
+There is an impact between sectors, for example, in agriculture, as various mobility restrictions prevent seasonal workers from moving between regions, which is common during harvest seasons.
+However, there is also an intrasectoral effect resulting from the changes mentioned above: in commerce, demand for salespeople in physical stores is likely to decrease, but demand for after-sales service or warehouse management is likely to increase.

 Nathan Pincheira

-Chief Economist, FYNSA
+Chief Economist at FYNSA